 Texas Penal Code Definitions– Visit FindLaw to read the definitions of serious bodily injury and deadly weapon.
 You can also read through other definitions such as what the state considers a peace officer, public place and harm.
 FindLaw is an online legal information and service for individuals and lawyers.

 Criminal Lawyer for Aggravated Robbery in Houston, TX

 Brian Benken is a trusted attorney with over 30 years experience.
-He is also a licensed private investigator who knows what evidence needs to be brought to the table to win your case or get it dismissed.
+He is also a licensed private investigator who knows how to handle investigations and the criminal process.

 The legal system can be overwhelming.
 Let Brian Benekn be with you every step of the way.
 Take the first step in building your defense.
 Contact The Benken Law Firm today.